Resistance-

 On increasing the temperature,

-the resistance of the alloys increases but the increase is not much. |
+the resistance of alloys increases but the increase is not much. |

 It is interesting to note that-

-For some metal alloys, the temperature coefficient of resistance is very close to zero meaning that the resistance hardly changes at all with temperature.
+For some metal alloys, the temperature coefficient of resistance is very close to zero meaning that the resistance hardly changes at all with the temperature.

 Why alloys like constantan or manganin are used for making standard resistors?